 However, look at each school’s requirements.
 Do they require 4 years of each subject?
 Do you need that 8th grade Algebra course on the transcript to meet those requirements?
 If so, then include it.
 If not, then it’s not necessary.

-**TIP: If fall semester grades are particularly strong and they weren’t sent with the original transcript, send them to the school via email or the “Optional Report” on the Common App.
-If a student is considered a borderline applicant, a strong senior year could have an impact!
+TIP: If fall semester grades are particularly strong and they weren’t sent with the original transcript, send them to the school via email or the “Optional Report” on the Common App.
+If a student is considered a borderline applicant, a strong start to senior year could have an impact!

 If the electives are interesting and important to the student’s story, include those electives.
-If they are physical education or health, there is no need to include them unless you’d like to.
+Physical education or health?
+There’s no need to include them unless you’d like to.

 Activities, awards, and course descriptions do not belong on the transcript, especially if using the Common App.
 There are specific sections to list those items.
-If not using the Common App, and there is no section to include such accomplishments, consider creating a separate document.
+If not using the Common App, and there’s no section to include such accomplishments, consider creating a separate document.

 Use this checklist as you create and review your transcript.

 As you can see, much of what you choose to include is up to you.
 Ask yourself how you want your homeschool and your homeschooler’s story to be told.
 Yes, there are plenty of details to think about, but as a homeschooler, you’re used to that!

 3 Things Colleges Want to See on Your Homeschool Transcript

 How to Create Course Descriptions as a Homeschooler